Sairyss/domain-driven-hexagon/README.md

 This approach can also be useful when amount of data in database grows and there is a need to improve performance, for example by doing a re-design of some tables, [database normalization](https://en.wikipedia.org/wiki/Database_normalization), or even changing the database entirely.
 Without an explicit separation between `Entities` and `ORM Entities`/`Schemas` any change to the database will lead to change in your `Entities`, since data can spread across multiple tables rather than being in one table.
 This may force a team to do a complete refactoring of a domain layer which may cause unexpected bugs and challenges.

 **Note**: separating `Entities` and `ORM Entities` may be an overkill for smaller applications, consider all pros and cons before making this decision.

+An alternative to using [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) may be raw queries or some sort of a query builder, in this case you may not need to create `ORM Entities`.

 Example files: